-You can learn to sail on any sailboat but small boats are better teachers because they react quickly to crew weight shifts, wind shifts and every command on the tiller or wheel.
-This immediate feedback is a valuable tool for student sailors and it’s usually easy to spot sailors who started out on smaller tiller–driven boats rather than on large steering wheel boats because they’re more in tune with the boat and their surroundings.
+You can learn to sail on any sailboat, but small boats are better teachers because they react quickly to crew weight shifts, wind shifts, and every command on the tiller or wheel.
+This immediate feedback is a valuable tool for new sailors.
+In fact, it's usually easy to spot sailors who started on smaller tiller–driven boats rather than on large steering wheel boats.
+This is because they're more in tune with the boat and their surroundings.

-There are a number of classic trainers used by yacht club youth programs as well as techie new designs.
-Without mentioning specific models and brands, it’s difficult to outline which small boats are best but here are things to look for in good teaching boats.
+There are several classic trainers used by yacht club youth programs as well as new designs.
+Here are factors to look for in good teaching boats.

 Some of the best small sailboats for beginners include: